-- 3.1 Education Original Licensure - 3.1.1 Education: To be eligible for a license as a Hearing Aid Dispenser, the aApplicants must submit verification of have earned a high school diploma or its equivalent. - 3.1.2 Training [Note: Licensed audiologists are exempt from this requirement as indicated in the synopsis of SB 183 as passed by the 143rd General Assembly and signed into law by the Governor on July 6, 2006.
+- 3.1 Original Licensure - 3.1.1 Education: Applicants must have earned a high school diploma or its equivalent. - 3.1.2 Training [Note: Licensed audiologists are exempt from this requirement as indicated in the synopsis of SB 183 as passed by the 143rd General Assembly and signed into law by the Governor on July 6, 2006.
 Licensed audiologists need only request permission to take the exam from the Board in writing.] - 3.1.2.1 Applicants shall complete six (6) months of training.
 The Board will not authorize applicants to take the exam until the training is complete. - 3.1.2.2 Training shall be completed under the direct supervision of a Delaware-licensed Hearing Aid Dispenser.
 "Direct supervision" means direct, on-site observations of the applicant by the supervisor.
+Applicants shall be under direct supervision for 100% of the time during the first two (2) months, 50% of the time during the subsequent two (2) months, and 25% of the time during the final two (2) months of the training period. - 3.1.2.3 Applicants shall hold a valid, active temporary license during the training period; training conducted while the applicant is without a valid, active temporary license will not count toward fulfillment of the six-month training requirement.

+3.1.3 National Examination

-Applicants shall be under direct supervision for 100% of the time during the first two (2) months, 50% of the time during the subsequent two (2) months, and 25% of the time during the final two (2) months of the training period. - 3.1.2.3 Applicants shall hold a valid, active temporary license during the training period; training conducted while the applicant is without a valid, active temporary license will not count toward fulfillment of the six-month training requirement. - 3.21.3 National Examination - 3.2.1.3.1 Applicants for full Hearing Aid Dispensing applicants licensure must have completed and passed the national examination approved by the Division of Professional Regulation, in accordance with scores as recommended by the national testing service, National Institute for Hearing Instruments Studies (NIHIS), or its successor.
-Upon confirmation from the testing service that an applicant has passed the exam, the Board will issue a full Hearing Aid Dispensing license to the applicant. - 3.2.1.3.2 Anyone Applicants who fails two (2) examinations may not be reexamined for a period of one (1) year following the second failure.
-Prior to reexamination after a second failure, an applicant must submit proof of course work and/or supervised experience.
-After a second exam failure, an applicant must complete an additional training period pursuant to regulation 3.1.2 et seq before the Board will grant authorization to retake the exam. - 3.3 Application Process Temporary Licensure - 3.1.2.3.1 An To obtain a temporary license, applicants must complete the Board-approved licensure application and submit for temporary licensure.
-Items which must be provided to the Division of Professional Regulation include: - 3.1.2.3.1.1 verification of a high school diploma or its equivalent, - 3.1.2.3.1.2 payment of the appropriate fees, and - 3.1.2.3.1.3 a plan for completing the six (6) month training period, which shall include the notarized signature of a Delaware-licensed sponsor stating a willingness to provide direct supervision and training.
-Direct supervision is defined as a minimum of 25% direct on site observations during the temporary licensure period.
+- 3.1.3.1 Applicants for full Hearing Aid Dispensing licensure must have completed and passed the national examination approved by the Division, in accordance with scores as recommended by the national testing service, National Institute for Hearing Instruments Studies (NIHIS), or its successor.
+Upon confirmation from the testing service that an applicant has passed the exam, the Board will issue a full Hearing Aid Dispensing license to the applicant. - 3.1.3.2 Applicants who fails two (2) examinations may not be reexamined for a period of one (1) year following the second failure.
+After a second exam failure, an applicant must complete an additional training period pursuant to regulation 3.1.2 et seq before the Board will grant authorization to retake the exam. - 3.1.2.3.1 To obtain a temporary license, applicants must complete the Board-approved licensure application and submit: - 3.1.2.3.1.1 verification of a high school diploma or its equivalent,

+- 3.1.2.3.1.2 payment of the appropriate fees, and - 3.1.2.3.1.3 a plan for completing the six (6) month training period, which shall include the notarized signature of a Delaware-licensed sponsor stating a willingness to provide direct supervision and training. - 3.1.2.3.2 A temporary license is valid for one (1) year from the date of issuance and may be renewed once for an additional one-year period in extenuating circumstances upon approval by the Board.
+Requests for Board consideration of a renewal shall be made in writing and sent to the Division at least 60 days prior to expiration.